 2019.
 Sign Language Phonology,

 Papadatou-Pastou, Marietta & Anna Sáfár

-This list is based on CrossRef data as of 14 december 2020.
+This list is based on CrossRef data as of 28 march 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.